secretGeek/today-i-learned-staging/linux/create_user_with_public_key.md

 You must be root or have sudo privileges in order to do this.

-## test that the new user can use sudo privileges.
+## test that the new user can use sudo privileges

 use `su` (switch user) to switch to the new user...